How it works

 Cryogenic Microscopy

 Our systems support cryogenic microscopy, enabling high-resolution optical and magneto-optical measurements at low temperatures.
-This capability is essential for studying temperature-dependent magnetic phase transitions, quantum phenomena, and spin coherence in solid-state systems.
-We offer customizable sample environments with precise thermal control down to cryogenic temperatures, compatible with both TR-MOKE and fluorescence detection.
-These setups allow researchers to explore material behavior in conditions closely aligned with real-world quantum and low-temperature applications.
+This capability is essential for studying temperature-dependent magnetic phase transitions, quantum materials and spin coherence in solid-state systems.
+We offer customizable sample environments with precise thermal control down to cryogenic temperatures, compatible with both time-resolved MOKE (TR-MOKE) and fluorescence detection.

 Ferromagnetic Resonance (FMR)